johsieders/essays/content/28-truth.md

-# Is truth objective, eternal, and the same for everyone, or subjective and all in the mind?
+# Is truth objective, eternal, and the same for everyone?

 *Johannes Siedersleben, Oxford, July 2024*